Ground state properties of a Tonks-Girardeau Gas in a periodic potential: Abstract

 \section{Abstract}

 In this paper, we investigate the ground-state properties of a bosonic Tonks-Girardeau gas confined in a one-dimensional periodic potential.
-The single-particle reduced-density matrix is computed numerically for systems up to $N=41$ bosons.
-Then we are able to study the scaling behavior of the occupation numbers of the most dominant orbital for both commensurate and non-commensurate cases, which correspond to an insulating phase and a conducting phase, respectively.
-We find that, in the commensurate case, the fractional occupation decays as $f_0 \propto 1/\ln N$ with the particle number, while $f_0 \propto 1/N^{0.44}$ in the non-commensurate case.
-So there is no BEC in both cases.
-The study of zero momentum peaks shows that $n(0)\propto N$ in commensurate case, which implies that all bonons are localized in the insulating phase.
+The single-particle reduced density matrix is computed numerically for systems up to $N=265$ bosons.
+Scaling analysis of the occupation number of the lowest orbital shows that there are no Bose-Einstein Condensation(BEC) for the periodically trapped TG gas in both commensurate and incommensurate cases.
+We find that, in the commensurate case, the scaling exponents of the occupation number of the lowest orbital, the amplitude of the lowest orbital and the zero-momentum peak height with the particle numbers are 0, -0.5 and 1, respectively, while in the incommensurate case, they are 0.5, -0.5 and 1.5, respectively.
+These exponents are related to each other in a universal relation.